A Guide to Rear Entry Snowboard Bindings

 Rear entry bindings are so-called because the binding opens up allowing you to slide your foot in from the back.
 The idea is that this makes getting your foot in and out of the binding much quicker than conventional strap snowboard bindings.

-Although there are some differences between different models and brands, all Rear entry bindings pretty much work in the same way.
+Although there are some differences between different models and brands, all rear entry bindings pretty much work in the same way.

 The highback at the back of the binding opens up allowing your foot to slide in.
 The highback then hinges back up and is locked into place.
 This means you don’t need to adjust the toe and ankle strap each time that you strap in, saving you time.